-This report presents the results of an audit the objectives of which were to determine whether the financial statements present fairly the financial position and results of financial operations and whether the Board complied with applicable laws and regulations, including those applicable to its major federal financial assistance program.
-The audit was conducted in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States as well as the requirements of the Department of Examiners of Public Accounts under the authority of the Code of Alabama 1975, Section 41-5-14.
+This report presents the results of an audit the objectives of which were to determine whether the financial statements present fairly the financial position and results of financial operations and whether the Board complied with applicable laws and regulations, including those applicable to its major federal financial assistance programs.
+The audit was conducted in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States as well as the requirements of the Department of Examiners of Public Accounts under the authority of the Code of Alabama 1975, Section 41-5A-12, as added by Act Number 2018-129.

-An unmodified opinion was issued on the financial statements, which means that the Board's financial statements present fairly, in all material respects, its financial position and the results of its operations for the fiscal year ended September 30, 2016.
+An unmodified opinion was issued on the financial statements, which means that the Board's financial statements present fairly, in all material respects, its financial position and the results of its operations for the fiscal year ended September 30, 2017.

-Tests performed during the examination did not disclose any significant instances of noncompliance with applicable state or local laws and regulations.
+Tests performed during the audit did not disclose any significant instances of noncompliance with applicable state or local laws and regulations.

-The following officials/administrative personnel were invited to an exit conference to discuss this report: Eddie Tyler, Superintendent; John Wilson, Chief School Financial Officer; and Board Members: Norman Moore, Angie Swiger, David Cox, Shannon Cauley, Tony Myrick, Cecil Christenberry, JaNay Dawson, and David Tarwater.
-The following individuals attended the exit conference held at the offices of the Baldwin County Board of Education: Eddie Tyler, Superintendent; John Wilson, Chief School Financial Officer; and representatives from the Department of Examiners of Public Accounts: Brian Wheeler, Audit Manager; and Miranda L. Bonner, Examiner.
-The following individuals participated in the exit conference via teleconference: Board Members: Shannon Cauley, Tony Myrick, Cecil Christenberry, JaNay Dawson, and David Tarwater.
+The following officials/administrative personnel were invited to an exit conference to discuss this report: Eddie Tyler, Superintendent; John Wilson, Chief School Financial Officer; and Board Members: David Cox, David Tarwater, Tony Myrick, JaNay Dawson, Angie Swiger, Cecil Christenberry, and Shannon Cauley.
+The following individuals attended the exit conference held at the offices of the Baldwin County Board of Education: Eddie Tyler, Superintendent; John Wilson, Chief School Financial Officer; JaNay Dawson, Board Member; and representatives from the Department of Examiners of Public Accounts: Brian Wheeler, Audit Manager; and David Quick, Examiner.
+The following individuals participated in the exit conference via teleconference: Board Members; Cecil Christenberry, David Tarwater, Tony Myrick, and David Cox.